Great Replacement conspiracy theory in the United States: History

+Origins

 The origins of the basic idea of the replacement of the white population in the United States date to the late 19th century, when upper class Americans began to fear the arrival of what they considered inferior Catholic and Jewish immigrants from Eastern and Southern Europe.
 Leaders included Republican Senator Henry Cabot Lodge and polemicist Madison Grant, author of The Passing of the Great Race (1916).
 They sought immigration restriction.
 It was finally imposed by Congress in the Immigration Act of 1924.
 However the main restrictions were removed by the Immigration and Nationality Act of 1965.

+In the 19th century, racist expressions regarding replacement have been made, which contributed to anti-immigration laws in many countries, including the US.
+In 1863, David Croly and George Wakeman, who coined the term miscegenation, predicted that an influx of East Asian immigrants into California would result in a "composite race" of Chinese and Japanese people, eventually replacing the Anglo-Saxon majority.
+These fears were echoed in 1870 by a San Francisco correspondent for the North China Herald in Shanghai, who expressed concern about the rise of "Eurasians, or Amerasians" from Chinese immigrants, fearing this "mongrel breed" would become the dominant class.
+An extreme manifestation of these anxieties appeared in "The Battle of the Wabash", an 1880 short story in The Californian.
+Set in 2080, it depicted a dystopian future where Chinese immigration and miscegenation had diminished the white population to a subjugated minority under a tyrannical Chinese and Eurasian majority.

 According to Elle Reeve of CNN, the great replacement "stayed mostly on the margins [in the United States] until 2014".
-That year, members of Gamergate began "mingl[ing] with neo-Nazis" on 4chan and 8chan, resulting in a "massive wave of young people enter[ing] what had been an old man's world of White nationalism."
+That year, members of Gamergate began "mingling with neo-Nazis" on 4chan and 8chan, resulting in a "massive wave of young people enter[ing] what had been an old man's world of White nationalism."

+"Unite the Right" rally

 In 2017, white supremacist protesters at the Unite the Right rally in Charlottesville, Virginia used slogans that alluded to similar ideas of ethnic replacement, such as "You will not replace us" and "Jews will not replace us".
 After that event, Renaud Camus, the French writer who coined the term "Great Replacement," stated that he did not support violence, and disputed any association between his ideas and neo-Nazis; however, he said he approved of the feeling behind the chant.
 U.S. representative Steve King endorsed the conspiracy theory, stating: "Great replacement, yes," referring to the European migrant crisis that "these people walking into Europe by ethnic migration, 80 percent are young men."
 King presents the Great Replacement as a shared concern of Europe and the United States, claiming that "if we continue to abort our babies and import a replacement for them in the form of young violent men, we are supplanting our culture, our civilization."
 He has blamed George Soros as an alleged perpetrator behind the conspiracy.